 This contribution proposes the signaling of new metadata for enabling the attenuation of each sample’s values (of each color component) of a decoded video at the receiver side.
-The benefits are to allow an intelligent reduction of each pixel luminance value individually so as to reduce the energy consumption, while maintaining or controlling the quality of experience for the end user.
+The reported benefits are to allow an intelligent reduction of each pixel luminance value individually so as to reduce the energy consumption, while maintaining or controlling the quality of experience for the end user.

 This contribution proposes to transmit the Attenuation Map through an additional type of auxiliary picture.
 Its further use at the player or display side is guided by the addition of a new SEI message.